-The pharmacy was on the site of a GP practice in Taunton.
-It had two entrances, one from the carpark and another from the practice, although the latter was not generally used.
-There was a well-presented retail area which led to a healthcare counter and the dispensary.
+The pharmacy was in the town centre of Liskeard, Cornwall.
+There was a large, well-presented retail area which led to a healthcare counter and the dispensary.
 There were seats available for people to use while they waited.
 Members of the public were unable to access the dispensary.
 The dispensary was large and well organised.
 There was plenty of work bench space.
 Stock was stored neatly on shelves around the perimeter of the dispensary.
-Fast moving lines were stored on separate shelves for easy retrieval.
+Fast moving lines were stored on separate shelves and a carousel for easy retrieval.
 The fixtures and fittings were well maintained.

 The pharmacy had a consultation room that was clearly advertised.
 It was large enough to accommodate several people and would easily fit wheelchairs and prams.
-It was soundproofed to allow conversations to take place in private.
-It was locked when not in use and no medicines or personal information were stored in the room.
+Conversations could not be overheard by people outside.
+It was used several times during the inspection by the pharmacist to provide advice and services.
+No medicines or personal information were stored in the room.
 Prescriptions awaiting collection were stored using a retrieval system and confidential information was not visible to waiting customers.
 Lighting was appropriate and the temperature was satisfactory for the provision of healthcare and the storage of medicines.